archaeojsc/2022_Database_Migration/README.md

   into *unit* and *level* sub-tables)
 * Artifact Catalog table (sometimes split into *site* and *non-site* catalogs)
 * Code List utility lookup table (`CODELIST`, `CodeList`, or `Codelist`)

+These are consistent with the overall template in use for the past 15 years, with some notable variations.
+Aside from variable table naming conventions, these tables often contain variable field definitions.
+For example, the most common table `Provenience` occurs in 821 of the files but has 88 distinct field definitions.

 ### Next Steps